Getting Started with Red Hat OpenShift

 Create the following Subscription CR, and save the YAML in the network-operator-sub.yaml file:

-apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: nvidia-network-operator namespace: nvidia-network-operator spec: channel: "v24.4.1" installPlanApproval: Manual name: nvidia-network-operator source: certified-operators sourceNamespace: openshift-marketplace
+apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: nvidia-network-operator namespace: nvidia-network-operator spec: channel: "v25.1" name: nvidia-network-operator source: certified-operators sourceNamespace: openshift-marketplace

 Create the subscription object by running the following command: